-Proposed non-tenure track faculty-guidelines of a school research-track, teaching-track, practitioner-track, or clinical-track are formulated by the Dean and facultyafter the recommendation of the tenured, tenure track, and non-tenure-track faculty, acting through the faculty council or another appropriate faculty committee or, in some smaller units, the entire faculty.
+Proposed guidelines of a school research-track, teaching-track, practitioner-track, or clinical-track are formulated by the Dean and faculty, acting through the faculty council or another appropriate faculty committee or, in some smaller units, the entire faculty.
 The proposed guidelines will be submitted for approval by the Provost and do not take effect until approved.